intuitibits/shortcuts/README.md

 # Shortcuts

-In iOS 17, Apple added options to retrieve details about your Wi-Fi and cellular connections via the "Get Network Details" action.
-We've created a few shortcuts that can be used to access your Wi-Fi and cellular connection details on your iPhone/iPad.
+Shortcuts that generate a clean, well-formatted report of your iPhone/iPad's Wi-Fi and cellular connection details.

 ## Requirements

-* iOS 17 or higher.
+* iOS 18 or higher.

 ## Install